commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ### Mac

-Download PgManage `.dmg` file click on it, a dialog box will appear.
+Download PgManage `.dmg` file and open it, a dialog box will appear.
-Drag the PgManage icon to the **Applications** folder.
+Drag the PgManage icon to your **Applications** folder.

 > _**Note:**_ to install PostgreSQL client utilities, follow the steps in the [Installing Client Utilities on Mac](#installing-client-utilities-on-mac) section.
-> _**Note:**_ PgManage `.dmg` files are not notarized yet which may prevent them from running on latest OSX releases.
+_**Note:**_ PgManage `.dmg` files are not yet notarized, which may prevent them from running on recent macOS releases.
-A workaround for that is to remove the quarantine attribute from PgManage distrubution file after downloading it by running: `xattr -d com.apple.quarantine ./pgmanage-1.3_mac_x64.dmg` command in terminal (assuming that the .dmg file reside in the current directory).
+A workaround for that is to remove the quarantine attribute from PgManage distribution file after downloading it by running: ```xattr -d com.apple.quarantine ./pgmanage-$version_mac_x64.dmg``` command in terminal (assuming that the .dmg file reside in the current directory).

 ---